Drumming has never been easier. I believe we no longer have to carry heavy drums to the studio or for a gig.

 Electronic drums kits have made it all easy.
 And when it comes to practice, it is even easier.

 The Yamaha DD-75 Portable Digital Drum set is an excellent example of what I am talking about here.
 This device looks simple from afar like it cannot do much.
-But it is the best solution to playing alongside your favorite music.
+But it is the best solution for playing alongside your favorite music.

 This digital drum set offers everything you need to produce beautiful sounds.
 It comes with eight touch-sensitive drum pads.
 Also, it includes a drum pedal so that it feels as though you are playing a real drum.